 You were hired to lead marketing or run special events.
 Your coworkers think you get paid to play on Instagram or party, and they can’t help but be a little jealous as they type up the millionth budget report or get chewed out by another client.
 If your colleagues think your work is more interesting - it’s only natural that they might be a bit jealous.

 Even though you’ve been a team player and pitched in anywhere you were needed, no one has time to help you.
 If you ask for help, your colleagues either ignore you or are too “busy” to lend a hand.
-Even worse, you hear them making snide comments as you walk away.
+Even worse, you hear them making snide comments as you walk away or leave the virtual meeting.
 This might be a sign of jealousy, especially if you were an external hire and you know your colleagues were up for your job.

 Colleagues who mock any praise you get and aren’t even subtle about it might not even be trying to hide their jealousy.
 Try not to let it get to you.
 Instead, try to offer praise for the work they’ve done.
 Make sure your compliments are genuine or this could backfire.

 Your jealous coworkers might shut you out by excluding you from social events.
 If that happens, take it in stride and spend your time with those who build you up.
 If you work for a really small company, think about joining an industry group or professional association.

 If you can cut the tension with a knife every time you join meeting or conversation, there’s a good chance your colleagues are jealous.
 Even worse, you might hear from others that the same people are talking about you behind your back.
 You can choose to ignore this behavior or confront it head-on.
 Stay calm and don’t let your emotions get the best of you.
 If your colleagues think the smack-talking doesn’t bother you, they might stop.